nightroman/FarNet/PowerShellFar/README.md

 You are prompted to enter PowerShell commands.

-In panels it works like console with the one line input box at the bottom.
+In panels it works like console with the prompt at the bottom.
 The prompt is shown repeatedly after each command.
 The output is written to the console.
 See [Command console dialog](#command-console-dialog).

 In other areas the enhanced input box is used.